What to Do in Paros, Greece: 2 Days of Cycladic Charm

 Lunch - Sweet Smelling Kitchen

 After picking up a rental car—since a personal mode of transit is vital to explore Paros’s trio of authentic inland villages—wind around the terraced hills to Lefkes for lunch to delight in a traditional, home-cooked Greek meal delivered straight from the Sweet Smelling Kitchen.
-Without a menu in sight, you'll be asked, “Do you like to eat?” with the resulting answer determining exactly what and how much you're brought from the day's lineup prepared by three generations of women from grandmother Effie’s family.
+Without a menu in sight, you'll be asked, “Do you like to eat?,” with the resulting answer determining exactly what and how much food you're served from the day's lineup prepared by three generations of women from grandmother Effie’s family.
 My offering involved an oven-baked savory cheese and leek pie, almost like a quiche!

 Lefkes